 The driving portion of our Safari West Wildlife Preserve tour took more than two hours, though even the three-year-old girl in our group and my four-year-old son never seemed bored or antsy.
 We saw roan antelope, gazelles, kudu, a warthog, and then some, and unlike the self-drive wildlife parks you may visit, our experienced guide was there to educate and entertain us throughout.

-After a pit stop and water break at the village, we continued on with Robert for the guided walk included with the tour, calling on a resident cheetah and several other rescued animals living in fenced areas and enclosures.
+After a pit stop and water break at the village, we continued on with Robert for the guided walking tour included with the jeep tour, calling on a resident cheetah and several other rescued animals living in fenced areas and enclosures.
 Walking through the African aviary was even more of a treat than I’d anticipated.

 Dining: Delilah’s Snack Shop is open in late spring and summer months, with pre-made sandwiches and salads, popsicles, chips, and cold drinks including wine and beer.
 The Savanna Grill serves BBQ lunches and dinners at set times each day (changes by season), with dining indoors or on the outdoor patio (more in my Review of Safari West: One Night in the African Tent Camp).

 Thanks to Safari West Wildlife Refuge and Safari Tent Camp for hosting my family and providing this opportunity to review their accommodations and tour.
-For more information about Safari West’s guided safari tours, overnight accommodations, packages, and special offers, visit http://www.safariwest.com/.
+For more information about Safari West’s guided safari tours, overnight accommodations, packages, and special offers, visit https://www.safariwest.com/.
 An earlier version of this review appeared June 3, 2014, and has since been updated.